CryptoSailors/cryptosailors-guides/Mainnets/Base/README.md

 - `http://YOUR_IP:8549`

-## 9. Update your Base testnet node:
+## 9. Update your Base mainnet node:

 ```
 cd node